 - 5. Activate Dark Mode

-- 6. Reduce transition effects on your iPad
+- 6. Reduce transition effects

-- 8. Turn off Bluetooth and Wi-Fi
+- 8. Turn off Ask to Join Networks, not Wi-Fi itself

 - 9. Turn off cellular data